lifeodyssey/demo/README.md

 - Database migration: it use mongock to do the Database migration when changing the schema of data, like flyway for PostgreSQL.

 ## Drawback of this demo
-- Security : In this project all credentials and url are hardcoded in the code, which do not meet any production code requirement in real development.
-These credentials should get from environment variables and injected from infra setup(like AWS Secrets Manage).
 - The auth service is not really tested besides the HTTP script, and the auth service is not really implemented as a single service
 - There are some code smells currently, for example
   - The PUT request should use map as request body